How to Make Wooden Spoon Butter

 Now that you know how to make your own homemade spoon butter, don’t keep this magical elixir to yourself.

 Make a larger batch of spoon butter.
-What a wonderful gift idea or small stocking stuffer for Christmas, weddings etc.
+What a wonderful gift idea for a beekeeper or small stocking stuffer for Christmas, weddings etc.

 Pour into pretty jars and add a label to create the perfect homemade gift.
 Feel free to use these gift labels and print them on card stock.